rongyidu/usaf-toy-problems/README.md

 ## Getting Started

+**Fork and clone this repository!**

+In the directory you just cloned:

 1. Pull down the latest toy problem with: `git pull`

 2. Open your favorite text editor and try and solve the problem!